-In order to take MATH 2413 you must meet at least one of the following prerequisites:
+In order to take MATH 2413: Calculus I, you must meet at least one of the following prerequisites:

-- A grade of C or better in trigonometry (MATH 1316 or equivalent) or in a mathematics department approved pre-calculus course (this is MATH 2412 in Texas but is not offered at UT Tyler).
+- A grade of C or better in trigonometry (MATH 1316 or equivalent) or in a mathematics department approved precalculus course (MATH 2312 or equivalent).

-- Pass a trigonometry placement test administered by the Academic Advising Center.
-You may contact them to schedule your exam at 903-565-5712.
+- Pass a trigonometry/precalculus placement test administered by the Academic Advising Center.
+You may contact them to schedule your exam at 903.565.5712.
 It is suggested that you study for this test.

-- If you do not satisfy requirements 1 or 3 then you MUST take this test (or else enroll in MATH 1316: Trigonometry prior to enrolling in MATH 2413: Calculus)
+- If you do not satisfy requirements 1 or 3 then you MUST take the placement test, or else enroll in MATH 2312 (Precalculus) prior to enrolling in MATH 2413 (Calculus).

 When and Where?

 When you come to campus to meet with an advisor in Academic Advising and you have indicated any of the above majors, they will automatically schedule a one-hour block for you to take the test.
 You do not have to take it then if you are not prepared.
 You can schedule a later date, but you will not be able to register for calculus until you have taken the test.